 Portobello & Sausage Soup

 I first made this soup using only hot Italian sausages.
 Being somewhat of a spice wimp, that was a bit much for me, so the second time I used a mix of hot and mild sausages.
 This is an area where you’ll definitely want to personalize this recipe.
-Note, that the kale needs to be finely chopped; large pieces will dominate the soup and turn eating it into a chewing marathon, and that’s not the effect you’re going for here.
+Note, the kale needs to be finely chopped; large pieces will dominate the soup and turn eating it into a chewing marathon, and that’s not the effect you’re going for here.

 - 1 lb hot and/or mild Italian sausage